 How is an expense ratio calculated?

-Because the numerator of the expense ratio is total fund expenses, it’s easy to see why actively managed funds come with higher expense ratios than index funds.
-After all, index funds are passively managed funds tied to the performance of an index, such as the S&P 500.
-Actively managed funds, on the other hand, must pay fund managers and analysts who research potential investments.
+Your fees are directly related to the expenses of the fund itself, and actively managed funds come with higher expense ratios than index funds because of the team of portfolio managers needed to operate the fund.
+Index funds are passively managed funds tied to the performance of an index, such as the S&P 500.

 Other costs included in a fund’s expense ratio are taxes, legal fees, accounting and auditing, and recordkeeping.
 The buying and selling of securities are not included in a fund’s expense ratio.
 While operating expenses can vary for mutual funds, the expense ratio tends to be relatively stable.
 The largest mutual funds have expense ratios that often remain the same from one year to next.